After we finish discussing the merits of beard oil and the possibility of a beard “comb-over” (huh?)…

 As parents, we also have the opportunity to teach our children how to resolve conflict within our family.
 Sande’s material can help provide guidelines for managing and teaching our children to deal with conflict.

 (Some of the links may be affiliate links, which means we earn a small commission on your purchase at no cost to you.
-Thank you for supporting the podcast in this way!)
+Thank you for listening!)

 Links and Recommendations: